-If you like, you can sign up for the $200 reward program.
+If you like, you can sign up for the $200 rent refund program.
 If not, we hope we were able to help.

 There are a lot of locators.
 We’re better than all of them.

 Let’s start with the entertainment.
-I think most people are aware of the nightlife (and cocktail options) available all along all three parts of 6th St (east, west, and dirty).
-You also have to include Rainey St as well.
-And you can’t talk about Austin at all without mentioning the live music venues along Red River.
-What fewer people might be less aware of is the comedy venues downtown like Hideout Theater, Fall Out Theater and Velveeta Room.
+I think most people are aware of the nightlife (and cocktail options) available all along three parts of 6th St (east, west, and dirty).
+You also have to include Rainey St. as well.
+And you can’t talk about Austin without mentioning the live music venues along Red River.
+People might be less aware of the comedy venues downtown like Hideout Theater, Fall Out Theater, and Velveeta Room.

-The biggest surprise about living downtown is you still don’t have to give up access to nature.
+The biggest surprise about living downtown is you don’t have to give up access to nature.
 There are a number of parks dotting the area.
 And they often host things like farmer’s markets on the weekends.
-You also have ready access to the Hike and Bike trail and Zilker is a pretty easy walk if you’re already into hiking.
-You don’t have to give up anything, except lots of rent money, to live downtown.
+You also have ready access to the Hike and Bike trail, and Zilker is a pretty easy walk if you’re already into hiking.
+To live downtown, you don’t have to give up anything, except lots of rent money.

 For families, you can’t ignore the schools available up north.
-For starters, Anderson High School, has been named one of the nation’s best high schools by several national magazines, including Newsweek and The Daily Beast.
-There students have also won many awards for academics, athletics, and the arts.
-They have built the Applied Technology Center.
-This meant they were named a Texas STEM academy.
-Impressive in its own right, but even more so when you realize it is one of the few in in Central Texas.
+For starters, Anderson High School has been named one of the nation’s best high schools by several national magazines, including Newsweek and The Daily Beast.
+Its students have also won many awards for academics, athletics, and the arts.
+Anderson High School built the Applied Technology Center and was named a Texas STEM academy.
+Impressive in its own right, but even more so when you realize it is one of the few in Central Texas.

 If you are looking for a different, but valuable, high school experience, you will have access to McCallum High School.
 McCallum is known for its booming arts program.
 Its focus on inclusivity attracts students from all over town.
 Many alumni swear by the school’s ability to help them find themselves in a way that many don’t get until college.

 Fashionistas can’t go wrong south of the river.
 I think if anyone asked a local where to go shopping almost all of them would start with South Congress.
-It’s iconic Austin at this point and all the vintage and kitschy stores you can handle.
-Between, First Thursday’s, Lucy in Disguise, or Uncommon Objects, even the non-fashionistas can have a good time on SoCo.
+It’s iconic Austin at this point and offers all the vintage and kitschy stores you can handle.
+Between First Thursdays, Lucy in Disguise, or Uncommon Objects, even the non-fashionistas can have a good time on SoCo.